ghtmtt/DataPlotly/help/source/box.rst

 Plot Properties
 ---------------
-``Layer``: the combobox will display all the vector layer loaded in QGIS
+``Layer``: the combobox will display all the vector layers loaded in QGIS

 ``Grouping Field (Optional)``: the grouping field.
 If no field are added, a generic box plot for the Y value will be displayed